-Where employment is terminated while the employee is on leave it is a defence for the employer to prove that a redundancy occurred after the employee was told that his or her position could be kept open and that the redundancy was of such a nature that there was no prospect of the employer being able to appoint the employee to a vacant position substantially similar to that previously held.
-The employer must also be able to show that he or she had not, between the time of taking leave and employment termination, prejudicially affected either the employee's seniority or superannuation rights.
+Where employment is terminated while the employee is on leave it is a defence for the employer to prove that a redundancy occurred after the employee was told that their position could be kept open, and that the redundancy was of such a nature that there was no prospect of the employer being able to appoint the employee to a vacant position substantially similar to that previously held.
+The employer must also be able to show that they had not, between the time of taking leave and employment termination, prejudicially affected either the employee's seniority or superannuation rights.